rackerlabs/docs-dedicated-networking/load-balancer/api-docs/common-gs/auth-using-curl.rst

 #.
 In the ``service catalog`` section of the authentication response, copy the ``publicURL``
    value for the |apiservice|, version, and region that you want to access.

-   This example shows the endpoints available for the |apiservice|.

-   .. include:: ../common-gs/samples/service-catalog-endpoint.rst

 #.
 Copy the URL, and then export it to an environment variable.